 Getting to Red Rock Canyon

-While it is very easy to get there by yourself, a guided tour is one of the best ways to see all of Red Rock Canyon’s most spectacular sights as tours often include stops as Calico Hills, the petroglyphs at Willow Springs and the nearby Spring Mountain State Park.
+- While it is very easy to get there by yourself, a guided tour is one of the best ways to see all of Red Rock Canyon’s most spectacular sights as tours often include stops as Calico Hills, the petroglyphs at Willow Springs and the nearby Spring Mountain State Park.
+See trip reviews & prices.

 Around 3,000 people travel to the Hoover Dam every day.
 At 726 feet (221 meters) tall, the enormous curved wall is an architectural marvel, that was constructed to control flooding, produce electricity and provide irrigated water.
 Visitors can tour the Hoover Dam, including a short video about the dam’s history and interactive displays.
 From the overlook, visitors get stunning views of the dam, Lake Mead, the Black Canyon, and the Colorado River.
 Tours of the power plant are also available for a small fee.